CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster/aws-pcluster_v54.md

 CMAQv5.4 on Parallel Cluster Advanced Tutorial (optional)

-## Use ParallelCluster without Software and Data pre-installed
+## Use ParallelCluster without Software and Data pre-installed on c6a.48xlarge ParallelCluster

 Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark with instructions to install the libraries and software.